StyleT/webext-pegasus/packages/transport/README.md

 This library provides two communication patterns:

-- **One-on-one messaging with optional replies** – via `sendMessage` and `onMessage` APIs.
+- **One-on-one messaging with optional replies** – via `definePegasusMessageBus` API.
 Resilient way of communication between any 2 contexts.
 Ex: DevTools panel and injected script within instected tab.
-- **Event broadcasting** – via `emitBroadcastEvent` and `onBroadcastEvent`.
+- **Event broadcasting** – via `definePegasusEventBus` API.
 This allows you to inform other extension contexts about certains events.
 Ex: broadcast changes to all open tabs

 ## Supports